-Mercury has the second most non-circular, elliptical orbit of all the planets.
+Mercury has the second-most non-circular, elliptical orbit of all the original nine planets.
 Only tinier Pluto's orbit is less circular.
-On the average, Mercury is 0.387 Astronomical Units away from the Sun (1 A.U. is the Earth's average orbital distance, just under 93,000,000 miles or 149.6 million kilometers).
-This means it averages out to be about 36 million miles from the Sun.
-It takes light, the fastest moving object in the universe about three minutes to reach Mercury after it leaves the Sun, 8.3 minutes to reach Earth.
+On the mean, Mercury is 0.387 Astronomical Units away from the Sun (1 A.U. is the Earth's average orbital distance, just under 93,000,000 miles or 149.6 million kilometers).
+This means it is about 36 million miles from the Sun.
+Light, the fastest moving object in the universe, takes about three minutes to reach Mercury after it leaves the Sun, 8.3 minutes to reach Earth.
 And speaking of the Sun, it would appear from 2 to more than three times as large in Mercury's skies than in Earth's.
 Why?
-Because it has an eccentricity (non-circularity factor) of 0.206, Mercury can be as close to the Sun as about 28 million miles, and as far away as about 43 million miles.
+Because of that elliptical orbit, which has an eccentricity (non-circularity factor) of 0.206; Mercury can be as close to the Sun as about 28 million miles, and as far away as about 43 million miles.

 This also changes the amount of sunlight that hits the little world.
 At its farthest orbital position Mercury gets 4X as much sunlight as Earth.
 At its nearest point, it gets 11X!
-Talk about your need for sunblock!!
+Visiting Mercury?
+Bring your sunblock!!

 Compared to the Earth's orbit, Mercury's orbit is tipped about 7 degrees.
 Unlike the Earth, which has its axis tipped 23 degrees with respect to its orbital plane, Mercury is not tipped at all with respect to its own orbit.
 It therefore has no seasons.

 For the technical among you, the longitude of the ascending node (the direction in space, seen from the Sun, where Mercury goes from below the ecliptic plane of Earth's orbit to above it) is 48o.
-The longitude of perhelion (the point in space as seen from the Sun where Mercury is closest to the sun) is 77o.
+The longitude of perihelion (the point in space as seen from the Sun where Mercury is closest to the sun) is 77o.
 But these do drift in time.

 |Surface Conditions||It's HOT!
 No, It's COLD!
 No, It's BOTH!|

-Near Mercury's poles may be small deposits of ice, in craters that are in perpetual shadow.
-These have only been detected by radar (1991, using the Arecibo antenna, and the Goldstone radio telescope along with the Very Large Array in New Mexico)and have not been confirmed by any visual sightings.
+Yet, near Mercury's poles appear be small deposits of ice, in craters that are in perpetual shadow.
+These were detected by radar (1991, using the Arecibo antenna, and the Goldstone radio telescope along with the Very Large Array in New Mexico) and have not been confirmed by any visual sightings.
 Recently, ice was detected by the Messenger mission in orbit around the planet.
 (We'll come back to this point in a future ORBIT.)
 The ice present is due to being perpetually in crater rim shadows and may have come from either volcanic outgassing or bombardment by comets.